compujuckel/assettoserver-docs/versioned_docs/version-0.0.50/faq.md

 </TabItem>
 </Tabs>

-## Where can I find teleport locations for SRP?
+### Where can I find teleport locations for SRP? {#srp-teleports}

 Either use the official SRP teleports below or make some yourself.

 <details>
 <summary>Official Shutoko Revival Project Teleport locations</summary>